 Future Considerations

-OpenID AuthZEN represents the most significant trend, aiming to standardize authorization protocols similar to how OAuth standardized authentication.
+OpenID AuthZEN represents the most significant trend in this space, aiming to standardize authorization protocols similar to how OAuth standardized authentication.
 This effort could reduce vendor lock-in and enable seamless integration between different policy engines.
 For MCP implementations, AuthZEN compliance may become as important as OAuth compliance is today.

 AI-assisted policy writing, zero-trust architecture integration, and cross-cloud policy federation represent additional emerging trends that may influence long-term strategic decisions.